MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

 for file in *.foo; do mv -- "$file" "${file%.foo}.bar"
 ```

-Replace space with underscore in certain file types using parameter expansion.
+Replace space with underscore in certain file types, using parameter expansion.

 ```sh
 for P in *.doc *.mp3 *.wav *.txt; do